Royal Family Issues Social Media Guidelines Following Meghan Markle, Kate Middleton Online Abuse

 The royal family did reach out to social media firms such as Instagram and Twitter in January for help battling the abuse.
 The platforms reportedly responded by offering support to the family, although no specific details on their support were given.

-U.K. celebrity magazine Hello! also launched a video campaign called Hello To Kindness at the peak of the virtual abuse, which encouraged social media users to speak kindly to the Duchesses.
+U.K. celebrity magazine Hello! also launched a video campaign called Hello To Kindness at the peak of the virtual abuse, onewhich encouraged social media users to speak kindly to the duchesses.